Charmonium content of $\chi_{c1}(3872)$ in light-cone sum rules at twist 3: Introduction

-In his study, we focus on the correlation function which involves the coupling of on-shell $1^{++}$ charmonium state to $0^{-}$ and $1^{-}$ currents. $D$ and $D^*$ mesons that make up the molecular state will be represented by $0^{-}$ and $1^{-}$ currents (at the hadronic level) coupling to the $1^{++}$ charmonium state $\chi_{c1}(2P)$.
-Using the relevant correlation function, one can calculate the overlap of the $1^{++}$ state with the bound state $D$ and $D^*$.
+In this study, we focus on the correlation function which involves the coupling of on-shell $1^{++}$ charmonium state to $0^{-}$ and $1^{-}$ currents. $D$ and $D^*$ mesons that make up the molecular state will be represented by these $0^{-}$ and $1^{-}$ currents (at the hadronic level) coupling to the $1^{++}$ charmonium state.
 In light-cone QCD sum rules, this correlation function can be used for calculating the relevant coupling parameters.
 Calculations have been performed at twist-3 accuracy, revealing the intricate nature of charmonium states and their interactions.
 The article begins by discussing the theoretical framework of QCD sum rules for the coupling parameters.
 Following this, a detailed calculation of the correlation function is presented.
 Coupling parameters are then extracted from the results of this calculation.
 The conclusion synthesizes these findings, highlighting the interplay between molecular and charmonium components in exotic hadrons like $\chi_{c1}(3872)$.